Efficient evaluation of risk allocations

-One finds two common approaches to computing expected allocations in the actuarial science and quantitative risk management literature.
-Under the first approach, one uses the direct method for computing expected allocations through summation or integration.
-Let $S_{-i} = \sum_{j = 1, j \neq i}^n X_j$, then one may compute
+One finds two common approaches to computing unconditional expected allocations in the actuarial science and quantitative risk management literature.
+The first approach is a direct method for computing unconditional expected allocations through summation or integration.
+Letting $S_{-i} = \sum_{j = 1, j \neq i}^n X_j$, we have

 The direct summation method is used in \cite{cossette2018dependent} for discrete rvs when the dependence structure is an Archimedean copula.
-In Section 5 of \cite{barges2009tvarbased}, the authors use this approach in a continuous setting to compute TVaR-based allocations for a mixture of exponential distributions linked through a FGM copula.
-The second approach is used notably in \cite{furman2005risk, furman2008economic}, where the authors use the size-biased transform of a rv to compute the expected allocations.
-See also \cite{arratia2019size} for a review on the size-biased transform and its applications in several contexts.
-The method states that
+In Section 5 of \cite{barges2009tvarbased}, the authors use this approach in a continuous setting to compute TVaR-based allocations for a mixture of exponential distributions linked through an FGM copula.
+The second approach is based on size-biased transforms, used notably in \cite{furman2005risk, furman2008economic}; see also \cite{arratia2019size} for a review of the size-biased transform and its applications.
+Under that approach,

 where $\widetilde{X}_1$ is the size-biased transform of $X_1$ with pmf

 The authors of, for instance, \cite{denuit2012convex, denuit2020sizebiased, denuit2020largeloss}, use the size-biased transform method to derive properties and results about the conditional mean risk-sharing rule.